nicole-baltodano/Wine_price_prediction_from_review/README.md

 # Models

 ## Numerical Model
-The numerical model processes numerical features such as ratings and vintage using dense layers.
+The numerical model processes numerical features such as regions, variaety, points.

 ## NLP Model
 The NLP model processes the textual content of wine reviews using embedding layers, convolutional layers, and dense layers.